Requirements for the Hunter Education Online Course Field Day

 The Field Day associated with the Online Hunter Education Course will be 4-5 hours depending on the amount of students attending, with a maximum class size of 24.
 The Field Day will be administered by certified volunteer instructors and will include a short review of key safety issues and Alaska specific regulations, a firearms handling exercise with non-functioning firearms, a field course, and a required shooting proficiency.

-During the required proficiency shoot, each student shall fire five practice rounds from three of the following positions: standing, kneeling, sitting or prone (15 total practice shots).
+During the required proficiency shoot, each student shall fire five practice rounds from the following positions: standing, kneeling, and sitting (15 total practice shots).
 After students have fired their practice rounds and have had the opportunity to check targets, the proficiency shoot for certification will be administered.

-For the proficiency shoot, a student will fire five rounds from any one of the four positions (standing, kneeling, sitting or prone) and cannot have the aid of any type of rest.
+For the proficiency shoot, a student will fire five rounds from any one of the three positions (standing, kneeling, or sitting) and cannot have the aid of any type of rest.
 The student must place four out of five shots within two inches with an air rifle at 33-feet, three inches with a rimfire rifle at 50-feet (indoors), or four inches with a rimfire rifle at 25-yards (outdoors).
 We are looking for a "group", not bullseye shooting.

 Students with disabilities will not be required to sit, kneel, or lay prone; for example those that have been through recent knee surgery, or have bad knees or hips.